rumkin/normjson/readme.md

 ![Travis CI](https://img.shields.io/travis/rumkin/normjson.png)

-Convert JS values into JSON with key sorting.
+Convert JS values into deterministic JSON.
 It can sort keys in ascending order or according to scheme.
-It useful for hash algorithms to generate deterministic JSON in different js environments.
+Normjson is useful for hash algorithms to generate the same hashsum in different js environments.

 ## Installation